|

 Although this is the first item on my list, it is usually considered the last resort.
 The main issue with nipple shields is weaning.
 If introduced too early or used too much, it can cause nipple confusion.

-Still, nipple shields can alleviate your pain so that you can temporarily continue breastfeeding.
+Still, these shields can alleviate your pain so that you can temporarily continue breastfeeding.

 RELATED POST: The Best Nipple Shields for Breastfeeding Moms